ST. LOUIS DRUG OFFENSES ATTORNEY

 On one particular occasion where Mr. Feely won a motion to suppress in the trial court, the prosecutor appealed the Judge’s decision to the Missouri Court of Appeals - Eastern District.

 At the appellate level, Mr. Feely successfully argued to the Court of Appeals panel, and they upheld the trial judge’s decision suppressing the evidence.

 That case made caselaw on a Miranda issue.
-If you would like to learn more about Mr. Feely's case and Miranda issues, please check out the right to remain silent page.
+If you would like to learn more about Mr. Feely's case and Miranda issues, click here.

 If your drug offense is related to a driving while intoxicated matter, Mr. Feely can help you.